 If you aren’t using the things you have they are just taking up valuable space in your home.

-The only exception I make here is for holiday decorations and even then, only kept the things I really love or have sentimental value.
+The only exception I make here is for holiday decorations and even then, only kept the things I really love or have sentimental value, the rest of the decorations get put away using different holiday storage solutions to increase the space for other things around the house, it’s clutter-free, making it a little less stressful!

 I never realized how much time and money was lost due to clutter and disorganization.
 Once I parred down our things I was SHOCKED at how much easier it was to keep the house clean!